mrocabado/getting_and_cleaning_data_project/README.md

 The main tasks executed in **run_analysis.R** function are:

-1. Assemble and join both "train" and "test" datasets that includes returns with columns for subject, activity code, activity name and all the variables described in features.txt/feature_info.txt
+1. Assemble and join both "train" and "test" datasets.
+The resultinf data.frame includes columns for subject, activity code, activity name and all the variables described in features.txt/feature_info.txt
 2. Remove all features columns except those having "mean()" and "std()" in their names.
-This data.frames is stored in "complete" variable in code.
+This data.frame is stored in "complete" variable (see code).
-3. Finally, aggregates all feature columns (with mean function) grouping by subject and activity name.
+3. Finally, aggregates all feature columns (with mean function) grouping by subject and activity name and save to disk.

 The support function **assemble** located in **assemble_data.R** does this: